Starting and stopping treatment

 Making the decision to stop medication

-If the person with Alzheimer's decides to stop taking a drug, they should speak to the doctor first if possible, or as soon as they can after stopping treatment.
+Medication should be reviewed regularly, and continued for as long as the benefits are greater than any side effects.
+If the person with dementia decides to stop taking a drug, they should speak to the doctor first if possible, or as soon as they can after stopping treatment.
+The doctor may also advise stopping the treatment if the person becomes unable to take the medicines in the way prescribed, even with support from someone else.

 Stopping and restarting

 If someone stops taking their prescribed drug, their condition may get worse more quickly.
-If someone has stopped and thinks they should restart their medication, it is important that they contact their doctor as soon as possible.
+If someone has stopped and thinks they should start their medication again, they should talk to their doctor as soon as possible.